MarconiLab/training-courses/gis/ictp/master-course/src/intro-upload-carto.md

 click on "CONNECT DATASET" button (bottom-right)
 ```
 Your dataset is uploaded!

-Carto allows you to consider your dataset from two prespective/representations (as in QGIS): a tabular and map representations.
+Carto allows you to consider your dataset from two prespectives/representations (as in QGIS): as tabular data or map.